-Run the workflow:
+Run the workflow

 '''

-run the workflow
+Run the workflow

 run_id = project.run(

-workflow_path="workflow.py",
+workflow_path="./workflow.py",

 arguments={"model_name": "cancer-classifier"},

 watch=True)

 '''

 '''

-<graphviz.dot.Digraph at 0x7fc239b9b9d0>
+<graphviz.graphs.Digraph at 0x7fd96f32d1c0>

 '''

-View the pipeline in MLRun UI:
+View the pipeline in MLRun UI

-Run workflows using the CLI:
+Run workflows using the CLI

-With MLRun you can use a single command to load the code from local dir or remote archive (Git, zip, ...) and execute a pipeline.
+With MLRun you can use a single command to load the code from local dir or remote archive (Git, zip, \ldots) and execute a pipeline.
 This can be very useful for integration with CI/CD frameworks and practices.
-See CI/CD, rolling upgrades, git for more details.
+See CI/CD integration for more details.